Call for nominations of IUSS Division and Commission Officers 2022-2026

 Read more: https://scienzadelsuolo.org/congressi.php

-The European Society for Soil Conservation (ESSC) & the European Ecocycles Society (EES) are delighted to invite you at their 1st International Joint Congress on “Sustainable Management of Cultural Landscapes in the context of the European Green Deal”
+On behalf of the ESSC (European Society for Soil Conservation), the EURECYS (European Ecocycles Society) and the Organizing Committee, we are pleased to invite you to attend the 1st International Joint Congress on “Sustainable Management of Cultural Landscapes in the context of the European Green Deal”.

 For the complete list of upcoming events, please see the event calendar on the IUSS website: https://www.iuss.org/meetings-events/